Researched by Thomas DeMichelePublished - December 31, 2016 Last Updated - January 11, 2021

 ON AMERICAN POLITICS: In America, left-wingers sometimes call right wingers “fascists” as an insult.
-This is because of the socially conservative nativist nationalist populist sentiment common in some factions on the American right (muslim ban, wall building, Richard Spencer, David Duke, anti-Hollywood, anti-banks, anti-elite, accusations of the lying press, militarization, intense nationalism, etc).
+This is because of the socially conservative nativist nationalist populist sentiment common in some factions on the American right (travel ban, wall building, Richard Spencer, David Duke, anti-Hollywood, anti-banks, anti-elite, accusations of the lying press, militarization, intense nationalism, etc).
 Likewise, American right-wingers point to the socialist aspects of Hitler’s National Socialism and to groups like Antifa and accuse left-wingers of being like Hitler and his National Socialists (free healthcare, gun bans, statist redistribution of wealth, restrictions on language, etc).
 The truth is, both of these arguments have a bit of merit (and if you are a true classical liberal, both the statist right and statist left probably seem pretty fascist-y to you).
 Still, historically speaking, in conversations of WWII and such, it helps to understand that fascism is the direction the right-wing populists went in, and Communism (not fascism) is the direction the left-wing populists took (both in effort to resist the elite left and right bourgeois liberal and conservative).
 It is with that sobered and nuanced view in mind, we will make the argument below that, if we have to choose, Hitler is best labeled as a “right-wing populist” [not just “right-wing”] and/or fascist (where those terms inherently denote some populist and left qualities) and not a “left-wing socialist liberal” as D’Souza, Jones, and the other propagandists suggest.
 Today you will never catch a liberal waving a NAZI flag, but at the unite the right rally in Charlottesville you did see NAZI flags and Dixie flags flying side-by-side.
 So planks on healthcare aside, below is a case for the left-right qualities of National Socialism, alongside a complete refutation of the alt-right argument which tries to slander the modern liberal with one hand while flying a NAZI flag with the other.